algorand/go-algorand/heartbeat/README.md

 would not want to keep their spending keys available for automatic use by `algod`.
 Further, creating (and keeping funded) a low-value side account to pay for Heartbeats would be an annoying operational overhead.
 Therefore, when required by challenges, heartbeat transactions do not require a fee.
-Therefore, any account, even an unfunded logigsig, can send heartbeats for an account under challenge.
+Therefore, any account, even an unfunded logicsig, can send heartbeats for an account under challenge.

 The conditions for a free Heartbeat are: